Last Updated on December 14, 2023 by Luke Feldbrugge

-June 6, 1944 is the day the Allied Forces invaded the Beaches of Normandy France during World War II.
-This week, we are taking the time to pay tribute to those who sacrificed their lives in the battle that foreshadowed the end Adolf Hitler and the Nazi Party’s dream of domination.
-We have broken down D-Day into the five W’s – Who, What, When, Where and Why – to illustrate the importance of this historical day and to remember the lives of those who fought and sacrificed to secure a victory.
+June 6, 1944 is the day American troops and Allied Forces invaded the Beaches of Normandy France during World War II.
+We pay tribute to those who sacrificed their lives in the battle dubbed D-Day, that foreshadowed the end of World War II.
+Here we provide the five W’s of D-Day; the Who, What, When, Where and Why – to illustrate the importance of this historical day and to remember the lives of those who fought and sacrificed to secure a victory.

 The five different beaches used in Operation Overlord were not your typical sandy beach.
-Those in the battle faced rocks, cliffs, choppy seas, high tides and worst of all, the Nazis firing down upon them from the top of the cliffs.
-This was certainly not an easily won battle by the Allied Forces, but they did it.
+Those in the battle faced rocks, cliffs, and worst of all, the Nazis firing down upon them.
+This was an intense battle that took the lives of many Allied Forces, but they did overcome the German defenses.

 The entire operation was a significant shifting point during World War II.
-It marked a change in power and brought hope to those in Europe who felt they were in alone against Hitler and the Nazis.
-While a total of 425,000 Allied and German troops were killed, wounded or missing after the battle, the Allied Forces came up on top with the victory and helped change history.
+It brought hope to those in Europe who felt they were alone against Hitler’s Nazi forces.
+While a total of 425,000 Allied and German troops were killed, wounded or missing after D-Day, the Allied Forces were victorious and it helped change the trajectory of the war, and world history.